-AN ANALYSIS OF THE AFTERMATH - I do not claim to be a psychologist, nor do I have any particular desire to engage in psychological speculation about motives and/or rationale.
+I do not claim to be a psychologist, nor do I have any particular desire to engage in psychological speculation about motives and/or rationale for Amnon's horrible action toward Tamar.
 What should engage each of us as Christians is a review of what happened, learning from that study why it happened so that we might be equipped to avoid sinning against God and against our fellow beings with whom we share our lives.